guiyep/react-select-virtualized/README.md

 -- v 1.1.0 --

-- [X] add support to AsyncSelect with group.
+- [x] add support to AsyncSelect with group.

 -- v 1.2.0 --

-- [X] upgrading packages and hooks.
+- [x] upgrading packages and hooks.

 -- v 1.3.0 --

+- [ ] add support to create element.
-- [ ] add support to create element props.
+- [ ] add support to create element async.
+- [ ] re-structure project.

+-- v 1.4.0 --

 - [ ] add testing so we do not only relay on storybook.
 - [ ] add multi value support.
 - [ ] remove react-hover-observer.